35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Southwark should consider that;

 * NHG's record of housing delivery is poor.
-It has held an outline planning permission since 2015 and has only completed the homes on Plot 18 - 122 in all, of which **only 23 are social rented**, with no shared ownership units, under half of the total affordable housing required.
+It has held an outline planning permission since 2015 and has only completed the 122  homes on Plot 18, of which **only 23 are social rented**, with no shared ownership units, under half of the total affordable housing required.
 * Southwark Council had to take over FDS 'A' and 'B' itself, at a cost of over £200m.
 NHG retains FDS 'C', which will provide just 56 affordable units, plus **xxx private**
-* NHG's last Aylesbury application, for Phase 2B, [fell foul of a High Court ruling](https://www.pilc.org.uk/news/victory-in-the-high-court-aylesbury-estate/).
+* NHG's [fell foul of a High Court ruling](https://www.pilc.org.uk/news/victory-in-the-high-court-aylesbury-estate/) related to their last Aylesbury planning application, for Phase 2B.
 This 'standalone' or 'drop-in' application was for a denser development than would have been allowed under the outline permission NHG already held.
-Notwithstanding this failure, NHG have begun consulting on another, almost identical 'drop-in' Phase 2B scheme.
+Notwithstanding this failure, NHG have [begun consulting](http://www.aylesburynow.london/web/uploads/files/news_254_0.pdf?nocache=4626) on another, very similar 'drop-in' Phase 2B scheme.
+* NHG's commitment to actually delivering any future phases is a vague reference to '2030 and beyond'[^8].
+Applications for Stage 2B/C, Stage 3 and Stage 4 under their outline permission must be submitted by Aug 2033 [^9].